 The undercarriage of the car is not something that usually gets a lot of attention.
 In order to check this area lay on the ground and shine a flashlight under the car.
 A mechanic can also put the car up on a lift to check this out.
 There are some things that a person should be on the lookout for.
 They include any leaks, connections that have become lost, or any damage to the exhaust system.

 The brakes will allow the car to stop and they are a top safety device in the car.
 If the brakes are squealing or making some other sort of noise it is best to have them replaced.
 If the brakes are sticking they should also be replaced.
 Faulty brakes can lead to an accident.
 Before going on the road the brake pads should also be checked.
 If they are getting low new pads should be put on before going out on the road.

 Make Sure the Children Will be Safe

 When traveling with children especially small children safety is the most important thing.
 Be sure to check the car seats and make sure they are installed properly.
 Also, check the belts and straps on the car seats to make sure they are not too tight but will snugly hold the child in place.
 The seats need to be safe and secure before heading on a trip.
 It is also wise to carry an emergency kit in the car.
-This kit should include a flashlight, band-aids, flares, water bottles, a first aid kit, blankets, a gas can and a cell phone charge.
+This kit should include a flashlight, band-aids, flares, water bottles, a first aid kit, blankets, a gas can, and a cell phone charge.
+Everlasting Comfort Car and Truck Seat Cushion – Memory Foam Wedge Chair Driving Pillow is the best pillow to have for your car and truck.
 This will help make sure that everyone is prepared just in case something unexpected happens.

 These are some of the things that you should check for before taking the car on a road trip.
 If there are some small issues with the car it may not be noticeable driving around town.
 When driving hundreds of miles these little issues can mean big car trouble and expensive repairs.
 It is necessary to give the car a complete check before heading out on the open road.